gradio-app/gradio/guides/05_custom-components/05_frontend.md

 * `type`: It is a variable that can be either "gallery" or "table" depending on how the examples are displayed.
 The "gallery" form is used when the examples correspond to a single input component, while the "table" form is used when a user has multiple input components, and the examples need to populate all of them.

 * `selected` You can also adjust how the examples are displayed if a user "selects" a particular example by using the selected variable.

+* `samples_dir`: A URL to prepend to `value` if your example is fetching a file from the server

+* `index`: The current index of the selected value.

+* Any additional props your "non-example" component takes!

 This is the `Example.svelte` file for the code `Radio` component: